pramindanata/architecture-katas/kata/santa-workshop/adr/06-handle-present-request-from-phone-voice-call.md

 ### Negative

-- Elves must handle the call, summarize the call, and input the summarize result into system manually.
+- Elves must handle the call, summarize the call, and input the summarized result into the system manually.